AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 These top priorities align well with the direction of our project, PolkaAirdrops, which is addressing these critical areas through its innovative use of AI in marketing and community engagement within the Polkadot network.
-In addition,  PolkaAirdrops is well-aligned with  business development (BizDev) by implementing a fee for each airdrop.
+In addition,  PolkaAirdrops is well-aligned with  business development (BizDev).
-In this way, PolkaAirdrops not only ensures a sustainable revenue stream but also reinforces its role as a key player in the business development of the Polkadot ecosystem using cutting-edge AI technologies.
+PolkaAirdrops secures a sustainable revenue source by introducing a charge for every airdrop campaign.
+Through this strategy, PolkaAirdrops not only maintains a steady financial flow but also strengthens its position as an integral contributor to the business growth within the Polkadot ecosystem, leveraging advanced AI technologies.

 ## Development Roadmap :nut_and_bolt: